Giorgio Lingua: Biography

-He was born on 23 March 1960 in Fossano, in the province of Cuneo, Italy, in 1960.
+He was born on 23 March 1960 in Piovani, a small town belonging to the municipality of Fossano, in the province of Cuneo, Italy, in 1960.
 He was ordained on 10 November 1984.
 He earned a doctorate in canon law.
 To prepare for a diplomat’s career, he completed the course of study at the Pontifical Ecclesiastical Academy in 1988.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 1992.
-He worked in the papal representations in the Ivory Coast and the United States, and in the Section for Relations with States of the Secretariat of State as well as in the apostolic nunciatures in Italy and in Serbia.
+He worked in the papal representations in the Ivory Coast and the United States, and in the Section for Relations with States of the Secretariat of State as well as in the apostolic nunciatures in Italy and Serbia.

 On 4 September 2010, Pope Benedict XVI named him the Apostolic Nuncio to Iraq and Jordan as well as Titular Archbishop of Tuscania.
 He received his episcopal consecration from Tarcisio Bertone on 9 October 2010.

 Asked about the 2014 US airstrikes in response to the advance of ISIS, Lingua said: "This is something that had to be done, otherwise [the Islamic State] could not be stopped.
 But, we should wonder why we have arrived at this point: was it not a lack of intelligence?
 Were we not able to understand what was going on?
 And then: who gave these [Islamic State fighters] such sophisticated weapons?"

 On 17 March 2015, Pope Francis named him Apostolic Nuncio to Cuba.

 On 22 July 2019, Francis named him Apostolic Nuncio to Croatia.